gdbroman/broman.blog/_posts/2020/2020-02-03-you-are-going-to-die.md

 permalink: you-are-going-to-die
 ---

-Everyone I know are going to die...*I am going to die!!!*
+Everyone I know are going to die. *I am going to die!!*

-I was about five years old when that reality first hit me.
-Most have an existential crisis around the same age when they first fully realize the implication of living.
-But the crisis tends to be short-lived and long forgotten in adulthood.
+I was about five years old when that first hit me.
+Most have an existential crisis around the same age when they first fully realize the implications of living.
+But the crisis tends to be short-lived and long forgotten about in adulthood.

-Some, however, reawaken this reality later in life as a tool, and it has been used by the stoics in particular to achieve clarity in everyday life - as a filter for what truly matters.
+Some, however, reawaken this reality later in life as a tool.
+It has been used by the stoics in particular to achieve clarity in everyday life - as a filter for what truly matters.
 And some who fully internalize it, such as Steve Jobs, attribute it as the most important factor for their success in life:

 > Remembering that I'll be dead soon is the most important tool I've ever encountered to help me make the big choices in life.